mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

  --------------    -------------------------------------    ------------------------------------------------------------

-| _:_ Commands followed by a colon will append command output to prompt.
+: _:_ Commands with a *colon* have their output appended to the prompt.

-| _‡_ Commands with double dagger may be invoked at the very end of the input prompt.
+| _‡_ Commands with *double dagger* may be invoked at the very end of the input prompt.

 | E.g.: "`/temp` _0.7_", "`!mod`_gpt-4_", "`-p` _0.2_", "`/session` _HIST_NAME_", "\[_PROMPT_] `/pick`", and "\[_PROMPT_] `/sh`".